-Now a museum, Hagia Sophia was built in the 6th century by the Emperor Justinian, and was one of the largest basilicas in the Christian world.
-After the Ottoman conquest, it was converted to a mosque and is today one of the most magnificent museums in the world.
+Hagia Sophia was built in the 6th century by the Emperor Justinian, and was one of the largest basilicas in the Christian world.
+After the Ottoman conquest, it was converted to a mosque and is today one of the most magnificent Grand Mosques in the world.
 Take a moment to linger here to admire the fine Byzantine mosaics.

-Today we visit the crown jewel of the Ottoman Empire, Topkapi.
+Also included is a visit to the crown jewel of the Ottoman Empire, Topkapi.
 This stunning palace is the largest and oldest in the world and was the primary residence of the Ottoman Sultans from 1465 to 1853.
-With its treasury and exotic buildings overlooking the Golden Horn, your visit to Topkapi promises to be a truly fascinating experience.
+With its treasury and exotic buildings overlooking the Golden Horn, your visit to Topkapi promises to be a truly fascinating experience

 Following breakfast you will be transferred to the airport for onward departures.
 There is also an option to extend your stay in Istanbul for additional nights to explore more of this fascinating city.